 - Explanations regarding professional practice

-Note: All above documents shoud be Certified and Translated in English.
+Note: All above documents should be Certified and Translated into English.

 Step 3 – Forms to be completed by relevant authorities

 The next step involves ensuring that relevant authorities complete their forms and return them directly to the Nursing and Midwifery Board of Ireland (NMBI).
 Once you have set up an online account with NMBI following receipt of your Overseas Registration Application Pack you will be able to track your application and see which forms have been received by NMBI.

 Step 4 – Assessment of your application

 When NMBI receives all of the information we require for your application, we will assess your file.

 You will be able to see the status of your application and what documents are outstanding through Track My Application when logged into the NMBI website.
 Details of how this operates are included in your Overseas Registration Application Pack.

 Please be aware that we will not receive all parts of the completed Overseas Registration Application Pack at the same time.
 This is because some parts will come from you while others will be sent by the relevant authorities.
 If we require any additional information from you we will advise you by email or in writing.